tremendous-rewards/embed/docs/documentation.md

 ## Access

-### Sandbox
+### API keys
 You can get started immediately with your integration using our sandbox environment.
 First, sign up to the [Tremendous Sandbox Environment](https://testflight.tremendous.com).

 To generate your API key, you'll navigate to Team Settings > Developers.
 You will need to create both an API Key and a Developer App.
-The client_id from the Developer App will be added to your client as the `TREMENDOUS_CLIENT_ID`.
+The `client_id` from the Developer App will be added to your client as the `TREMENDOUS_CLIENT_ID`.

 ![API Page](./images/sandbox-keys.png?raw=true)

+Production keys are in the same place in the production environment.

-### Production
+### Request whitelabel access

-Before turning on production, please send an email to clients@tremendous.com outlining your use case.
-Tremendous needs to approve your production account for whitelabel functionality before this will work correctly.
+Please contact clients@tremendous.com before starting to integrate.
+The Tremendous team needs to turn on a configuration for your account enabling whitelabel functionality in order for everything to work correctly.

-### Required scripts
+## Required scripts
 In order to render the embed, you'll need to include a link to the tremendous embed SDK.
 We have a hosted version on a CDN.
 You'll also need to add jQuery.

 ```html